langchristian96/LabTeacherApplication/README.md

 PROBLEM STATEMENT
 Write an application to help with the management of laboratory activities for a faculty course such as FP.
-Students enrolled in the class can be assigned one of the 20 problem statements (numbered from 1 to 20) from each laboratory, and when they turn it in they are graded.
+Students enrolled in the class can be assigned one of the problem statements from each laboratory, and when they turn it in they are graded.
 The application will be used by the teacher and will provide the following functionalities:
 - Add a student to the course.
 Each student has an id, a name and a group.
 You cannot have more than